-Our Work: Connect, Support, Restore
+Our Work: Connect, Support, Advocate

 Connect organizations across the Continuum of Care (CoC) with the national best practice community and to federal and state partners.

 - Foster collaborations, partnerships, and joint initiatives to increase our system’s ability to end homelessness

 - Increase efficiency of system access and housing referrals through a process called Coordinated Entry and Assessment

 - Identify latest trends, best and emerging practices and work to incorporate them into our system